MMMystical/PythonKatScripts/README.md

   - Automatically win QTEs
   - CHAIN Aimbot
   - Auto Scrap & Artifact Collectors
+  - Infinite Dodge (EXPERIMENTAL)
 - Weapons 🏹🛡️
   - Infinite XSaw Gas
+  - Infinite M1911, Double Barrel, Deagle, and AK47 Ammo
 - ESP 👁️🛑
   - View CHAIN and Scrap around the map
+  - Highlight CHAIN and Scrap
 - Teleports ✅🕳️
   - Teleport around the map easily with buttons
 - Miscellaneous ✳️⤵️
   - Local player modifications
   - Fun
+- About ℹ️❔
+  - Script information
+  - All versions' changelog

-^^ More to come very soon!
+^^ More to come very soon! (unless there will be nothing else important to add)

 ### Notes
-- You might sometimes get kicked from the game by their anti cheat! ❕
+- You might sometimes get kicked from the game by the anti cheat! ❕
 - This script only works in CHAIN Survival gamemode. ❗

 ### Authors